bitshares/dev.bitshares.works/docs/development/testnets/private_testnet-v2.rst

 The chain ID is a hash of the genesis state.
 All transaction signatures are only valid for a single chain ID.
 So, editing the genesis file will change your chain ID, and make you unable to sync with all existing chains (unless one of them has exactly the same genesis file you do).

 **wallet.json::**
-Each wallet has a ``wallet.json`` file that is associated with a specific chain-id. (i.e., When connecting to a new or different test network you must also use a new or different wallet.json.)
+Each wallet has a ``wallet.json`` (*this is a default wallet file name.
+It can be changed*) file that is associated with a specific chain-id. (i.e., When connecting to a new or different test network you must also use a new or different wallet.json.)

 |